German president to make rare national plea amid COVID pandemic | DW | 02.04.2021

 The vaccine has been at the center of concerns over unusual blood clots, despite repeated reassurances from the European Medicines Agency and the World Health Organization.

-He pointed to vaccines as a sign of the progress made, too, with serums developed in record time, "in no small part here in Germany."
+He pointed to vaccines as a sign of the progress made, too, with serums developed in record time, "including, quite notably, in Germany."

 German President Frank-Walter Steinmeier urged people to trust vaccines after getting his first shot on Thursday